-SOPHIE THOMPSON is a junior creative writing major at Miami University.
-When she's not in class, she combs through submissions for Happy Captive Magazine, writes articles for UP magazine, tutors international students, and conducts spontaneous photoshoots with her friends on campus.
-Sophie loves writing young adult fantasy novels, listening to Florence Welch, and scrolling through pictures of ball gowns on Pinterest.
+Sophie Thompson is a junior creative writing major with minors in art history and rhetoric and writing at Miami University.
+When she's not in class, she combs through submissions for Happy Captive Magazine, writes articles for UP Magazine, tutors international students at the ACE writing center, and conducts spontaneous photoshoots with her friends on campus.
+Sophie loves writing YA fantasy novels, listening to Florence Welch, and scrolling through pictures of ball gowns on Pinterest.
 It is her life's ambition to live in a fancy castle in England.